 Save Brighten your morning with this Beet and Berry Smoothie Bowl, a stunning dish that combines the natural sweetness of frozen berries with the grounding, earthy notes of beetroot.
 This antioxidant-packed breakfast is as nutritious as it is beautiful, providing an energizing start to your day with every spoonful of its vibrant, creamy base.

-The combination of deep magenta beetroot and a medley of frozen berries creates a visually striking bowl that is naturally high in fiber.
+Save The combination of deep magenta beetroot and a medley of frozen berries creates a visually striking bowl that is naturally high in fiber.
 When topped with a variety of textures—from crunchy granola and pumpkin seeds to fresh kiwi—it becomes a complete and satisfying meal that will keep you fueled until lunch.

 Ingredients